Montagu Bertie, 7th Earl of Abingdon

-Montagu Arthur Bertie, 7th Earl of Abingdon (13 May 1836 – 10 March 1928), styled Lord Norreys from 1854–84, was an English peer.
+Montagu Arthur Bertie, 7th Earl of Abingdon (13 May 1836 – 10 March 1928), styled Lord Norreys from 1854 to 1884, was an English peer.

 Early life

 Montagu Arthur Bertie was born on 13 May 1836 at Hanover Square, Mayfair.
 He was the eldest of nine children born to Montagu Bertie, 6th Earl of Abingdon (1808–1884) and Elizabeth Lavinia (née Vernon-Harcourt) Bertie, Countess of Abingdon (1816–1858).
 His younger brother was Francis Bertie, 1st Viscount Bertie of Thame, who served as the British Ambassador to France.

 His maternal grandparents were George Granville Vernon-Harcourt, a British Member of Parliament, and Lady Elizabeth Bingham, the eldest daughter of Richard Bingham, 2nd Earl of Lucan.
 His paternal grandfather was Montagu Bertie, 5th Earl of Abingdon, and his first wife Emily (née Gage) Bertie, who was the fifth daughter of General Hon.
 Thomas Gage, the Commander-in-Chief, North America.
 Through his great-grandmother, Margaret Kemble Gage, he had Dutch and Huguenot ancestral roots from the Schuyler, Van Cortlandt, and the Delancey families of British North America.

 Lord Norreys attended Eton College in Windsor.